kyma-project/telemetry-manager/docs/user/03-traces.md

 ![Manager resources](./assets/tracing-resources.drawio.svg)

 Telemetry Manager watches all TracePipeline resources and related Secrets.
-Whenever the configuration changes, it validates the configuration and generates a new configuration for the OTel Collector, where a ConfigMap for the configuration is generated.
+Whenever the configuration changes, it validates the configuration and generates a new configuration for OTel Collector, where a ConfigMap for the configuration is generated.
 Referenced Secrets are copied into one Secret that is mounted to the OTel Collector as well.
 Furthermore, the manager takes care of the full lifecycle of the OTel Collector Deployment itself.
 Only if there is a TracePipeline defined, the collector is deployed.
 At anytime, you can opt out of using the tracing feature by not specifying a TracePipeline.

 ## Setting up a TracePipeline